David King (chemist): Career outside academia

-He was the Chief Scientific Adviser to the UK Government and Head of the Government Office for Science from October 2000 to 31 December 2007, under prime ministers Tony Blair and Gordon Brown.
+King was the Chief Scientific Adviser to the UK Government and Head of the Government Office for Science from October 2000 to 31 December 2007, under prime ministers Tony Blair and Gordon Brown.
 In that time, he raised the profile of the need for governments to act on climate change and was instrumental in creating the £1 billion Energy Technologies Institute.
 In 2008 he co-authored The Hot Topic on this subject.

 During his tenure as Chief Scientific Adviser, he raised public awareness for climate change and initiated several foresight studies.
 As director of the government's Foresight Programme, he created an in-depth horizon scanning process which advised government on a wide range of long-term issues, from flooding to obesity.
 He also chaired the government's Global Science and Innovation Forum from its inception.
 King advised the government on issues including: the foot-and-mouth disease epidemic 2001; post 9/11 risks to the UK; GM foods; energy provision; and innovation and wealth creation.
 He was heavily involved in the government's Science and Innovation Strategy 2004–2014.
 He suggested that scientists should honour a Hippocratic Oath for Scientists.

 In April 2008, King joined UBS, a Swiss investment bank, as senior science advisor.
 He left UBS to return to the UK government when he was appointed the Foreign Secretary's Special Representative for Climate Change in September 2013.

 From 2013 to 2016, King was the first chairman of the Future Cities Catapult, a government-funded body conducting research into smart cities.

 In May 2020, in response to the COVID-19 pandemic, King formed and led Independent SAGE, a committee of unpaid experts which acts as a "shadow" of the UK government's SAGE group to address concerns of lack of transparency and political influence on that body.